nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_deploy/objects_deploy.md

 **What are the use cases for Nutanix Objects?**

--

-    DevOps
+-   DevOps

-    :   -   Single global namespace for multi-geography collaboration for teams spread around the world
+    -   Single global namespace for multi-geography collaboration for teams spread around the world
     -   S3 support
     -   Time-to-first-byte of 10ms or less

--

-    Long Term Data Retention
+-  Long Term Data Retention

-    :   -   WORM compliance
+    -   WORM compliance
     -   Object versioning
     -   Lifecycle policies

--

-    Backup Target
+-  Backup Target

-    :   -   Support for HYCU, Commvault, Veeam, and Veritas, with other vendors on the roadmap.
+    -   Support for HYCU, Commvault, Veeam, and Veritas, with other vendors on the roadmap.
     -   Ability to support multiple backup clients simultaneously.
     -   Ability to handle really small and really large backup files simultaneously with a key-value store based metadata structure and multi-part upload capabilities.

 **In this lab, you will walk through a Nutanix Objects deployment and learn how to create, access, and manage buckets.**

-For more information on Objects, please visit our website at
-<http://www.nutanix.com/products/objects> or send an e-mail to
-<objects@nutanix.com> to contact the Nutanix Objects team!
+For more information on Objects, please visit our [website](http://www.nutanix.com/products/objects) or send an [e-mail](objects@nutanix.com) to contact the Nutanix Objects team!

 ## Lab Setup

-This lab requires applications provisioned as part of the `windows_tools_vm`{.interpreted-text role="ref"}.
+This lab requires applications provisioned as part of the Windows Tools VM which is pre-deployed for you.

+!!!note
-**Google Chrome is recommended for this lab.**
+        Google Chrome is required for this lab.

 ## Getting Familiar with Object Storage